 The graphics card market has shifted considerably over the past year, with NVIDIA's latest Ada and Blackwell architectures delivering better performance-per-pound than ever before.
 If you are building or upgrading a gaming PC with a budget ceiling of £600, you now have genuine options for solid 1440p performance, ray tracing capability, and access to DLSS 4 technology on newer models.
 This guide compares the best NVIDIA graphics cards available under this budget, covering entry-level options like the GTX 1660 Super through to more powerful mid-range solutions such as the RTX 5070.
-Whether you prioritise raw gaming performance, power efficiency, or value for money, we have tested and ranked the cards that deliver the most compelling blend of features and real-world gaming results.
+Whether you prioritise raw gaming performance, power efficiency, or value for money, we've ranked the cards that deliver the most compelling blend of features and real-world gaming results.

 Quick Verdict